 Screams, jumps and chills are what you’ll get when you watch any performance of The Woman in Black – and Richmond Theatre’s production didn’t disappoint.

-The popular play is also coming to Bromley’s Churchill Theatre in April 2017.
+The popular play is also coming to Twickenham’s Churchill Theatre in April 2017.

 Adapted by the late Stephen Mallatratt from Susan Hill’s ghost story, the second longest running play in the West End is carried out by two men.

 An older Arthur Kipps pays The Actor to help him tell his family and friends of the terrifying tale that he has had to live with throughout his life.

 While The Actor plays the role of a young Arthur Kipps, the older Arthur Kipps imitates various other characters including Sam Daily, Mr Jerome, Mr Bentley and Keckwick.